Kyriosity/read-write/README+/.net/README+/cs-drawbacks.md

 ## Inborn naming

 -  *Interface* is a term that is too common for contracts (not only in C#).
-- LINQ [`Revers()`](https://learn.microsoft.com/de-de/dotnet/api/system.linq.enumerable.reverse), is actually *flip*.
+- LINQ [`Reverse()`](https://learn.microsoft.com/de-de/dotnet/api/system.linq.enumerable.reverse), is actually *flip*.
 - Type modifiers _in_/_out_ for contra-/covariance collide with the same name parameter modifiers (_more_/_less_ can be better)

-## 🚧 To be continued ...
+## Wrap up

-The list is far from being complete and I wait for one day (better to say a decade) when .NET hits a higher note - D-flat or even D#.
+The list is far from being complete but I wait for a day (more correct to say a year) when Danish Masters or their disciples will strike a higher note - D-flat or even `D#`.

-🔚
+<div align="center">🔚 ... 🌘 2023-2025, to be continued ...</div>